MicPie/DepthFirstLearning/InfoGAN/InfoGAN.md

 --> Check with implementation?

---> Colab notebook does not show a reald difference?
+--> Colab notebook does not show a real difference?